 But here’s the mystery: Heaven on earth – holiness, peace, joy – flows only out of the perfect love and enduring presence of God (Psalm 23, James 3:17-18).
 This is why Lady Wisdom in Proverbs is a picture not just of ‘godly wisdom’ nor even of Jesus alone but of the perfect wisdom the Church of Christ already possesses.

 And here’s the mystery again: Bringing together heaven and earth can never be done by human effort, out of duty, trying harder, doing better.
 “On earth as it is in heaven” is therefore both what we have now and what we pray for.
+The re-creation Christ will usher in when He comes again.
 Tomorrow’s bread, given to us today.
 In the Lord’s Prayer, then, we who belong to Jesus ask not to make heaven on earth for ourselves but to be who we already are (1 Cor.
 11:1):

 a special people unto Himself, above all people (Deut.
 7:6)